 Watching television is something most children and adults do.
 It is convenient, inexpensive, available, and appealing.
 Television can be very entertaining for children and can teach them some things.
 But too often it is used as a substitute for other activities.

 Studies show that many children watch more television than the American Academy of Pediatrics (AAP) recommends.
-The group recommends no TV for children under 2, fewer than 2 hours per day for older children.
+The group recommends no TV for children under 2, and fewer than 2 hours per day for older children.

 Committee on Public Education.
 Children, adolescents, and television.
 Pediatrics.
 2001;107:423-426.

 Johnson JG, Cohen P, Kasen S, Brook JS.
 Extensive television viewing and the development of attention and learning difficulties during adolescence.
 Arch Pediatr Adolesc Med.
-2007;161(5): 480-486.
+2007;161: 480-486.

-Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.